UplandJacob/Upland-HA-Addons/README.md

 # Upland-HA-Addons

 A repository for all my Home Assistant addons.
-Since I host a Minecraft server, many of these are related to hosting one.
+Since I host a Minecraft server and website, many of these are related hosting and developing.

 ## Install